Class-Widgets/class-widgets-sdk/README.md

 > This project is still **in development**.
 The API may change at any time, so please bear with us.

 ## Overview
-`class-widgets-stubs` provides complete type hints and IDE autocompletion for developing plugins for Class Widgets 2.
+`class-widgets-sdk` provides complete type hints and IDE autocompletion for developing plugins for Class Widgets 2.

 This is a **type stubs only** package—it contains no executable code.
 Plugins must be loaded and run within the Class Widgets 2 main application.